matmaer/gsettings-toml-tui/README.md

 Changing these settings is normally done in the Gnome GUI by the user.
 On some occasions, for example to configure a newly created user or to verify your current settings against the toml file; you could save some time as opposed to doing this "manually" in the Gnome GUI.

 Build with [Textual](https://github.com/Textualize/textual), which today is probably the best Rapid Application Development framework for Python.
 It's lean, stable and user friendly, at least from my experience.
-[See also Textual.io](https://textual.textualize.io/).
+See also [textual.textualize.io](https://textual.textualize.io/).

 The main purpose of this project is learning and growing towards a more useful app.
 The goal is to go through one full circle of coding, integration and deployment and prepare for the next iteration that could still go in any direction.